Kid Food

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Parenting is a roller coaster with unexpected twists and turns that can feel like they change almost daily.
+Parenting is a roller coaster where you experience unexpected twists and turns almost daily.
 But one thing that never changes about being a parent is this: You have to feed your kids every single day.
-I’m a mom of two — a 7-year-old and a 13-year-old — so I’m very familiar with this particular struggle.
+I’m a mom of two, so I’m very familiar with this particular struggle — and sometimes all you need is to make a fun recipe for kids to get them a little more interested in dinnertime.

-As a former professional chef and current food writer, I genuinely enjoy cooking — but it can still be a challenge to figure out what to make for dinner every night, so I’ve compiled a list of thoroughly tested recipes that taste great, come together relatively easily, and can potentially satisfy even the most discerning eaters.
+As a former professional chef and current food writer, I genuinely enjoy cooking — but it can still be a challenge to figure out what to make for dinner every night, so I’ve compiled a list of delicious (and fun!) recipes that taste great, come together relatively easily, and can potentially satisfy even the most discerning eaters.
 Feel free to bookmark and return to it whenever the daily question feels particularly daunting.

 Credit: Photo: Alex Lepe; Food Styling: Janette Zepeda